 The “Lounge” membership is for those who want unlimited drop-in access to any of the company’s business lounges anywhere in the world, with secure WiFi and access to standard office equipment (printer, scanner, copier).
 The “Co-Working” membership includes the Lounge features plus desk space in any business lounge, reception services, and a 10% discount on meeting room bookings.
 The “Office” membership provides a furnished private office with cleaning services, plus all the other perks of the other plans.

-Founded in Brussels, Belgium in 1989 (now headquartered in Luxembourg and listed on the London Stock Exchange) but franchising only since 2012, there are currently 3,107 locations, of which 3,079 are company-owned (in 120 countries around the world) and 28 are franchised locations outside the US.
-Right now, there are no franchised locations in the US, but there are company-owned locations around the nation.
+Founded in Brussels, Belgium in 1989 (now headquartered in Luxembourg and listed on the London Stock Exchange) but franchising only since 2012, there are currently 951 locations, of which 918 are company-owned and 33 are located outside the US (there are currently no franchised US locations).

 2. Office Evolution